Highlander III: The Sorcerer poster

 Narrative Framework

-This structural analysis employs proven narrative structure principles that track dramatic progression.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Highlander III: The Sorcerer against these established plot points, we can identify how Andrew Morahan utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Highlander III: The Sorcerer within the n/a genre.

 Comparative Analysis

-Additional n/a films include Roald Dahl's Matilda the Musical, The Blackening and Glass Onion: A Knives Out Mystery.
+Additional n/a films include Roald Dahl's Matilda the Musical, I Care a Lot and The Blackening.

 Plot Points by Act